- Current Location

 Quebec Winter Festivals

-Check out the many winter festivals of Quebec – everything from the all night events of Montréal to the snowy celebrations of Gatineau.
+Check out more winter festivals of Quebec – everything from the all night events of Montréal to the snowy celebrations of Gatineau.

 Held at Jacques-Cartier Park, Winterlude is one of the biggest celebrations in the country – seeing as the Sun Life Snowflake Kingdom is the biggest snow play area on the continent.
 Come early February, your can enjoy fireworks, hot air balloons, live music, food and movie night on a giant snow screen.